 Motor vehicle accidents – even seemingly minor ones – can cause significant disability and painful symptoms.
-Dr. Brad Mouroux has significant experience treating injuries from motor vehicle accidents, helping patients at Spine and Injury Center San Jose relieve painful symptoms and enjoy greater mobility and better health and wellness.
+Dr. Brad Mouroux has significant experience treating injuries from motor vehicle accidents, helping patients at Spine and Injury Medical Center relieve painful symptoms and enjoy greater mobility and better health and wellness.
 Dr. Brad’s office is in West San Jose, CA, but he serves patients from all the surrounding areas including Cupertino, Saratoga, Los Gatos, Cambrian Park, and Willow Glen.

 Motor Vehicle Accident Q & A

 What techniques do chiropractors use to treat car accident injuries?

 Motor vehicle accidents can cause many different types of injuries, and chiropractors are skilled in a wide variety of techniques to treat and relieve these issues and to provide both immediate and long-term relief of symptoms.
 Most car accidents involve impact injuries to the soft tissues and nerves of the back and neck.
 Chiropractors use spinal adjustments to realign the spine and relieve inflammation and irritation that can be caused by both direct and indirect impact injuries.
 In addition, physical therapy and massage therapy can be used to relieve pain, improve mobility and strength, and promote natural healing responses following a car accident.
 Chiropractic care can be especially helpful in treating injuries from motor vehicle accidents because it uses a holistic, whole-patient approach that helps rebalance the spine so multiple symptoms can be improved.

 What kinds of medical problems and injuries can be caused by motor vehicle accidents?